white filler image

 • affects access to rights or responsibilities

-• affects decisions, payments
+• affects decisions and/or payments

 • is confidential, personal, or legal